prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <br /><br />

-<strong>Test networks</strong> are available in both the execution layer (EL) and consensus layer (CL).
+Ethereum Mainnet is supported by a number of <strong>test networks</strong>.
+These test networks let developers, node runners, and validators test new functionality before using real ETH on mainnet.
+Test networks are available in both the execution layer (EL) and consensus layer (CL).
 Every EL network has a corresponding partner CL network.
+EL-CL network pairs work together to run Ethereum proof-of-stake.
 This quickstart shows you how to run a node + validator on the following network pairs:

 <br /><br />